 It’s not much more than a patch of manicured grassland at the base of the aptly named Dollar Mountain, about 200 miles west of Yellowstone National Park and 2 miles east of Ernest Hemingway’s grave.
-Somehow, it feels desperately picturesque, like it wants you to love it.
-It’s the middle of nowhere.
+It’s in the middle of nowhere and feels desperately picturesque, like it wants you to love it.

-Starting Tuesday, corporate titans, foreign leaders, Wall Street barons and the Silicon Valley elite arrived after a year off due to the pandemic and checked in at the nearly century-old Sun Valley Lodge — a hulking ski resort styled like a Swiss chalet — to relax and talk shop, perhaps bike a few mountain trails.
-(The event, started in 1983, arguably marked the origin of the corporate fleece vest.)
+On Tuesday, corporate titans, foreign leaders, Wall Street barons and the Silicon Valley elite arrived after a year off due to the pandemic and checked in at the nearly century-old Sun Valley Lodge — a hulking ski resort styled to look like a Swiss chalet — to don sunglasses, talk shop, and bike a few mountain trails.
+Summer camp, with nine 0s attached.
+(The event, started in 1983, probably marks the origin of the corporate fleece vest.)

-The register of names in attendance conjures a keen sense of the postindustrial gilded age: cable giant John Malone, Facebook founder Mark Zuckerberg, Google directors Larry Page and Sergey Brin, Apple chief executive Tim Cook, New England Patriots owner Bob Kraft, Warren Buffett, Bill Gates, Mike Bloomberg, Jeff Bezos, and on and on.
+The register of names conjures the impression of a clubby, postindustrial gilded age: cable giant John Malone, Facebook founder Mark Zuckerberg, Google directors Larry Page and Sergey Brin, Apple chief executive Tim Cook, New England Patriots owner Bob Kraft, Warren Buffett, Bill Gates, Mike Bloomberg, Jeff Bezos, and on and on.
 (The 90-year-old Rupert Murdoch, a regular, plans to sit out this year.)

 Look also for David Zaslav, the head of Discovery, who just orchestrated the purchase of WarnerMedia from AT&T in May, as well as Shari Redstone, the leader of ViacomCBS, a company that has now become a more likely takeover target given how much the media world has shrunk.

-Hosted by the banking firm Allen & Company, the gathering is exactly the kind of gated affair that invites conspiracy and whispers of secret conclaves where the powerful decide the fate of entire industries over a meal or a drink.
+Hosted by the banking firm Allen & Company, the gathering is the kind of gated affair that invites conspiracy and whispers of cloistered conclaves, where the monied decide the fate of whole industries over charred flesh and thick glasses of honey brown liquid.

-Sun Valley is one of the few events on the world calendar where major deals are struck and corporate disputes are settled — or sparked.
+Sun Valley is one of the rare events on the world calendar where major deals are struck and corporate disputes settled — or sparked.
 Verizon’s purchase of AOL, for example.
 Or Comcast’s blockbuster acquisition of NBCUniversal.
 The Walt Disney Company’s deal for ABC/Capital Cities was seeded at Sun Valley.
-So, too, Bezos’s purchase of The Washington Post, where he hashed out the details of the transaction with patriarch Don Graham over several multi-hour meetings.
+So, too, Bezos’s purchase of The Washington Post, where he hashed out the details of the deal with patriarch Don Graham over several multi-hour meetings.

 Anytime a group this powerful congregates, journalists are sure to be nearby.
-They flock to Idaho to budge up against rope lines set by Allen & Company’s security detail to shout questions and crane their sun-blistered heads for a view of the inner sanctum, otherwise known as the Duchin Lounge, the resort’s bar.
+We flock to Idaho to budge up against rope lines set by Allen & Company’s security detail, shout questions and crane our sun-blistered napes for a view of the inner circle, otherwise known as the Duchin Lounge, the resort’s bar.

 It’s a civilized, high-end farce.
-The masters of the universe will smile and say hi — they’re happy to see an eager news media stand witness to their importance — but they’ll never talk about what’s happening, or who they’ve been meeting, or what deals they’re contemplating.
+The masters of the universe will smile and say hi — they are, after all, happy to see the news media stand witness to their egos — but they’ll never talk about what’s happening, or who they’ve been meeting, or what deals they’re considering.
 Why would they?
 Just take my picture already.

 Still, reporters come to satisfy an editor’s last-minute notion, or newbies — prompted by veteran colleagues looking for a laugh — show up all shined and polished, ready to snap up any molecule of news.
 It’s paparazzi theater.
 I stopped going after 2013.

 Even the reporter’s root paranoia — I’m missing a major news event right now — loses its power at Sun Valley.
-Fewer and fewer of us show up.
-That’s partly because we’ve been pushed farther and farther away — literally.
+We’ve been pushed farther and farther away — literally.
 In 2009, we were banned from the bar.
 Sometime later, we were prevented from booking rooms at the resort.
 Now, even the lobby is off limits.

-In an earlier time, before the world started contriving their messages via social media and stopped talking to the press, reporters could see themselves in the mirrored bar-back of Duchin’s as they sidled up to Harvey Weinstein to get his take on the latest Hollywood deal.
+In an earlier time, before everyone snapped to social media and stopped talking to the press, reporters could see themselves in the mirrored bar-back of Duchin’s as they sidled up to Harvey Weinstein to get his take on the latest Hollywood deal.
 Or buy Chuck Dolan, the head of Madison Square Garden, a drink.
 One time, Sumner Redstone bugged a reporter to change the channel on the lounge television so he could watch golf, then asked the reporter to order him an ice cream.
 Murdoch lost his wedding ring in the lobby and a group of journalists patted the ground to help him retrieve it.
 I don’t think he ever found it.

-None of these stories qualifies as news, but they made for great anecdotes and a few anxious journalists even stretched them into 500-word brights.
+None of these stories qualifies as news, but they made for great anecdotes and a few reporters even stretched them into 500-word brights.
 I’m here, so I might as well write something.

-So in honor of What Once Was, here are a handful of some of the best Sun Valley tales over the years from a notable clutch of media reporters.
+So in honor of What Once Was, here, some of the best Sun Valley tales over the years from a notable clutch of media reporters.